AlexKalopsia/timelnr/README.md

 ## Deployment

 1. Setup a MySQL database, and set the credentials in 'timelnr/config.py' as explained in the seciton below
+2. Edit `start.sh` to configure your Docker environment (container name, and container port)`
-2. Run `start.sh` to build the Docker image and let it run on your server
+3. Run `start.sh` to build the Docker image and let it run on your server

 ## Config.py